Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 This solution is known as the Dirac monopole, and a one-dimensional manifold subtracted from $\R^3$ is known as the Dirac string.
 Three-dimensional vectors of connection $(\Aa_x,\Aa_y,\Aa_z)$ at $t=0$ are visualized in Figure \ref{fig0}.
 We note that the one-dimensional singularity along the Dirac string is removable, and an essential singularity is a point at $x=y=z=0$.
 In reality, the same solution is represented using a cylindrical coordinate $\xi_\textrm{cyl}:=(t,\rho,\phi,z) $ as

 Before calculating the topological index of the dual spinor-gauge bundle, we consider a relation between the spin-gauge connection and its dual; Figure \ref{figdiag} shows a schematic diagram of its structure.
-We start from gauge-connection $\AAA^{~}_\SU$; then, the structure equation concerning $\AAA^{~}_\SU$ gives gauge curvature $\FFF^{~}_\SU$.
+We start from gauge connection $\AAA^{~}_\SU$; then, the structure equation concerning $\AAA^{~}_\SU$ gives gauge curvature $\FFF^{~}_\SU$.
 The Hodge-dual of the gauge field (curvature) gives the equation of motion in the spinor-gauge bundle such as the left equation in (\ref{dfdf}).
-We note that dual-curvature $\hat\FFF^{~}_\SU$ is not the curvature corresponding the spinor-gauge connection, and spinor filed $\psi$ interacts with gauge-connection $\AAA^{~}_\SU$.
+We note that dual-curvature $\hat\FFF^{~}_\SU$ is not the curvature corresponding the spinor-gauge connection, and spinor filed $\psi$ interacts with gauge connection $\AAA^{~}_\SU$.
 When we start from the spinor current $j(\psi)$, a solution of equations (\ref{dfdf}), (\ref{EoMEMS}), and the Bianchi identity (\ref{dfdhf}) provides a set of fields $(\AAA^{~}_\SU,\hat\FFF^{~}_\SU)$; then, the gauge curvature $\FFF^{~}_\SU$ is provided as the Hodge-dual of $\hat\FFF^{~}_\SU$ that fulfils the structure equation with dual connection $\hat\AAA^{~}_\SU$.
 The equation of motion of the (dual-)spinor field has a tensor-coefficient representation owing to the (dual-)connection and (dual-)curvature, respectively, e.g., as shown in (\ref{EoMFtensor}).
 Dual connection $\hat\AAA^{~}_\SU$ is provided as a solution of the structure equation owing to the given dual curvature $\hat\FFF^{~}_\SU$, and the dual-spinor current $\hat{j}(\hat\psi)$ is given as a solution of the equation of motion and interacts with the dual connection.

-In our case, a topological index of the Dirac monopole is provided owing to gauge-connection $\AAA^{~}_\Uo$ given as (\ref{AAAU1}).
-A direct calculation of the first Chern class concerning $\AAA^{~}_\Uo$ results indeterminate integration; thus, the indirect method is necessary.
+In our case, a topological index of the Dirac monopole is provided owing to gauge connection $\AAA^{~}_\Uo$ given as (\ref{AAAU1}).
+A direct calculation of the first Chern class concerning $\AAA^{~}_\Uo$ results indeterminate integration; thus, we exploit the indirect method here.
 We note that $\AAA^{~}_\Uo$ is homotopically equivalent to $\hat\AAA^{~}_\Uo$.
 When two connection are embedded in the five-dimensional smooth manifold such that:

 where $\Sigma\cong\hat\Sigma\cong{S^2}$.
 Moreover, $\overline{\AAA}^{~}_\Uo$ is the gauge connection at any $s\in[0,1]$ because the gauge group is abelian and the structure equation is a linear equation.
 Therefore, two connections have the same Chern index as $ch(\FFF^{~}_\Uo)=ch(\hat\FFF^{~}_\Uo)=1$.
 It is true for any values of $\theta\in[0,1]$.